SkyEyeSolutions/smart-surveillance-system/README.md

 SkyEyeSolutions: Smart Surveillance System
 Smart Surveillance System is a professional, company-grade solution for video streaming and analysis.
-Developed by SkyEyeSolutions, this platform provides advanced security features for businesses and organizations requiring reliable surveillance.
+Developed by Pion Tech FZE, this platform provides advanced security features for businesses and organizations requiring reliable surveillance.
 About the Company and Product
-SkyEyeSolutions specializes in the development of innovative security and video surveillance systems.
+Pion Tech FZE specializes in the development of innovative security and video surveillance systems.
 Our Smart Surveillance System allows users to monitor real-time video feeds, detect motion, record events, and efficiently manage multiple camera streams through an intuitive web interface.

 cd smart-surveillance-system